|Location:||On Buck Creek about 8 km northeast of Mauckport in Harrison County. From Corydon Hwy 135 south 16 km, then Squire Boone Road 5 km east.|

 |1980||restauration of the grist mill completed.|

 Squire Boone cave is a river cave, the river leaves the cave at its entrance and is used to run the grind mill.
-This spring has an average production of 44 liters per second.
+This spring has an average yield of 44 l/s.
 The tour includes some waterfalls inside the cave.